Carrie (novel): Legacy

 Carrie launched King's career as an author; the $200,000 King received when Carrie was accepted for mass-market publication allowed King to quit his job as a teacher and become a full-time author.
-The novel established King as a horror writer that wrote about "the supernatural, the dark, and the bizarre".
+The novel established King as a horror writer who wrote about "the supernatural, the dark, and the bizarre".
 Following Carrie's publication, King underwent a six-month period of prolific writing.
-During this period, King wrote rough drafts for Blaze and 'Salem's Lot, the latter of which became his second published novel, being published in 1976.
-Both Carrie and its 1976 film adaptation brought King into the mainstream, and he has since become one of the most successful authors in the modern era, with his novels consistently becoming bestsellers.
+During this period, King wrote rough drafts for Blaze and 'Salem's Lot, the latter of which became his second published novel, being published in 1975.
+Both Carrie and its 1976 film adaptation brought King into the mainstream, and he has since become one of the most successful authors in the modern era, with his novels consistently becoming best sellers.